PProtonzz/Auto-Message-Sender-in-Python/README.md

 Things must need:

 1. A computer with python3 installed
-2. pyautgui library installed (pip install pyautogui)
+2. pyautogui library installed (pip install pyautogui)

 Point the cursor at text box or comment box and the robotic system will automatically type, and post text for n times.
 If you change the number this can go to infinity too.

-# Warning: This might violate rules and regulations of some site or country, use it at your own risk.
+# Warning: This might violate rules and regulations, use it at your own risk.
 # Don't get blocked for robotic commenting.

 # Live View